UltraCart/rest_api_v2_sdk_ruby/docs/CheckoutApi.md

 Handoff cart

-Handoff the browser to UltraCart for view cart on StoreFront, transfer to PayPal, transfer to Affirm or finalization of the order (including upsell processing).
+Handoff the browser to UltraCart for view cart on StoreFront, transfer to PayPal, transfer to Affirm, transfer to Sezzle or finalization of the order (including upsell processing).

 ### Example
 ```ruby